neondatabase/website/content/guides/azure-todo-static-web-app.md

    Establishes connection to our Postgres using the Neon serverless driver.

-2. Auto-initialization of `todos` Table
+2. Auto-initialization of the `todos` table

    ```javascript
    const getTodos = async () => {